 The kit isn't exactly new, 1970 according to scalemates, which means dubious fit, and raised panel lines, never a good combination.
 I'll refrain from further bitching about this, but be assured the combination is present in all it's glory, everywhere.

 One of the first things that becomes clear when working on this kit, is that when it comes to rocket motors, the Russians believe there is strength in numbers.
 No less than twenty rocket nozzles make up the business end of the launch system, in five clusters of four each, one cluster on the centre stage and one each on the four boosters that together comprise the first stage.
-There's a further twelve smaller ones that (at a guess) were involved in directional control.
+There's a further twelve smaller ones that, I would guess, were involved in directional control.
 In any case, that's a lot of little nozzles to deal with..

 Airfix came up with a properly cunning plan to connect the rocket to the display base; right in the middle is a small pad with four protrusions that go into the nozzles of the centre stage.
 It's not perfect, but it does provide a far more stable situation than having the rocket rest on the directional nozzles, which protrude beyond the main ones.